Knowledge Hub

 Forward purchase agreement

-This is an agreement where a developer agrees to sell the completed development to a purchaser and the parties enter into the contract at an early stage.
-This may even be before planning has been secured or the development works have started.
-Often the purchaser will be an institutional investor, such as a pension fund, in which case this will normally be done in conjunction with the putting in place of pre-let agreements between the developer and prospective tenants.
+This agreement outlines a deal where a developer agrees to sell a completed development to a purchaser, often at an early stage—sometimes even before planning approval is secured or construction begins.
+In many cases, the purchaser is an institutional investor, such as a pension fund.
+When this happens, the agreement is typically paired with pre-let agreements between the developer and prospective tenants.

-In this type of agreement, the purchase price is paid on completion of the development or sometimes not until it is let, with the developer funding the construction costs itself (whether through its own funds or using finance which will be repaid from the sale proceeds).
+Under this arrangement, the purchase price is usually paid upon completion of the development or, in some cases, after it has been leased.
+The developer covers the construction costs upfront, either using its own funds or securing financing, which is later repaid from the sale proceeds.

 Other documents relating to development agreements